AbdullahiMo938/whatsappbot/README.md

-# 📲 WhatsApp Weekly Bot
+# 📲 WhatsApp Automated Messages

 A Node.js automation bot that sends scheduled messages to WhatsApp group chats using WhatsApp Web automation.